snblaise/E-Commerce-MVP-Deployment/README.md

 - Magento account
 - Terraforms and ansible knowledge

-To address this situation I provisioned the infrastructure in an automated way levaraging on the Terraform and Ansible to automate the configuration management process, software installation and package management of the EC2 instance.
+To address this situation I provisioned the infrastructure in an automated way leveraging Terraform and Ansible to automate the configuration management process, software installation, and package management of the EC2 instance.
 I also used Magento, PHP, MySQL, and Redis to complete this project.

 let's get to it.

-**Step 1:Create Magento free account on**
+**Step 1 Create a Magento free account on**

-Browse to the magento marketplace web site at https://marketplace.magento.com/ and create an account.
-Once done, login and navigate to MY profile, by clicking the dropdown arrow beside you account name.
+Browse the Magento marketplace website at https://marketplace.magento.com/ and create an account.
+Once done, log in and navigate to MY profile, by clicking the dropdown arrow beside your account name.
 Create and Save the Public and Private Key from your Magento account.

 ![Alt text](<Images/magento key creation.png>)
 ![Alt text](<Images/My Access Keys.png>)

-Copy key and save for future use.
+Copy the key and save it for future use.

 **Step 2: Install Terraform on AWS Cloud Shell**
-Login on to your AWS console and open AWS cloud Shell and install terraform.
+Login to your AWS console open AWS cloud Shell and install Terraform.

 ```console
 sudo yum install -y yum-utils